Efficient numeracy in language models through single-token number embeddings: Comparing BitTokens to other tokenizers

-The results of our experiments are shown in \Cref{fig:results}.
+\textbf{Results} The results of our experiments are shown in \Cref{fig:results}.
 Multi-task results show that xVal performs poorly on all tasks, primarily due to its limited precision in representing both input and output.
 While FoNE is able to learn addition, it struggles with multiplication and division as predicted in \Cref{sec:limitations}.
 Among the multi-token strategies, single-digit embeddings consistently outperform subword embeddings.
 Finally, our BitToken method outperforms all other methods and achieves near-perfect performance on comparison and single-step calculation tasks.
+Low perplexity scores show that language understanding is not impacted.

 Solo-task results indicate that all models struggle with computing standard deviation and exponentiation.
 Notably, for the mean task, single digit and subword tokenizer methods outperform the single-token methods.
-We attribute this advantage to the fact that multi-token methods generate answers over multiple forward passes, which effectively enables a form of ``reasoning".
+We attribute this advantage to the fact that multi-token methods generate answers over multiple forward passes.
 These models can refine their answers one digit at a time, making it possible to learn iterative algorithms.
 In contrast, single-token methods need to perform the same work in a single step.
-While such a built-in iterative behavior can be beneficial in some cases, it also substantially increases computational costs and generation time for simpler tasks, as shown in \cref{tab:lm_token_count}.
+While such a built-in iterative behavior can be beneficial in some cases, it also substantially increases computational costs and generation time for simpler tasks, as shown in \Cref{tab:lm_token_count}.
 The ablations in \Cref{app:ablations} demonstrate the effectiveness of base-2 encodings over base-10, the benefit of appending the reciprocal, and that curriculum learning substantially boost performance for all methods.